Gorilla 420010 Epoxy Syringe

 - Set: 5 minutes to apply and position

 - Handling: Allow to cure for 30 minutes undisturbed (no weight or handling)

 - Final Cure: Allow 24 hours for load-bearing weight

 - Storage: To close, pull plunger slightly back.
-Wipe tip clean with dry cloth and align notch on tip and cap.
+Wipe tip clean with a dry cloth and align the notch on tip and cap.
 Close tightly.

 Made in the U.S.

 * Multiple cases may be shipped per package in order to minimize the charge for shipping.